HarelBS/NLP_Project/README.md

 ## Paper and Documentation

-The complete research paper is available in `acl2023/paper_version1.tex`.
+The [PDF](Paper.pdf) version of the paper is available.
 The paper includes:

 - Detailed methodology and experimental design
 - Comprehensive results and analysis
 - Discussion of implications for dataset design